Hamster: A Large-Scale Study and Characterization of Developer-Written Tests: Threats to Validity

 1pt \textit{Construct threat.} A possible threat arises from our choice of metrics.
 To mitigate this, we relied on well-established measures widely used in prior work, such as NCLOC, cyclomatic complexity, number of test methods, and counts of method-call and assertion sequences.
 We also extended beyond prior work by introducing new analyses—focal classes, focal methods, and call–assertion patterns—that provide a richer view of test characteristics.
 Another potential threat is that some open-source Java projects in our dataset may already contain ATG-generated tests.
 However, the stark contrasts we observed between developer-written and tool-generated tests suggest that such cases are rare and unlikely to affect our findings.

-1pt \textit{Internal threat.} The primary threat to internal validity concerns the accuracy of our static analysis.
+2pt \textit{Internal threat.} The primary threat to internal validity concerns the accuracy of our static analysis.
 To mitigate this risk, we relied on well-established analysis engines, JavaParser and Tree-sitter~\cite{cldk}.

-1pt \textit{External threat.} One potential threat to external validity is whether the test characteristics we observed generalize beyond the Java ecosystem.
-While our study focuses on Java, we believe that many of the patterns we identified—such as test complexity, reliance on fixtures, and structured assertion blocks—are language-agnostic.
-Moreover, since Java benefits from some of the most mature ATG tools, the gap between developer-written and ATG-generated tests is likely even wider in less-supported languages, making our conclusions more compelling in those contexts.
+2pt \textit{External threat.} One potential threat to external validity is whether the test characteristics we observed generalize beyond the Java ecosystem.
+Although our study focuses on Java, we believe that many of the patterns we identified—such as test complexity, reliance on fixtures, and structured assertion blocks—are language-agnostic.
+Moreover, as Java benefits from some of the most mature ATG tools, the gap between developer-written and ATG-generated tests is likely even wider in less-supported languages, making our conclusions more compelling in those contexts.
 Importantly, both our analysis approach and the \hamster code model were designed to be language-independent and can be adapted to other programming languages with minimal effort.
-Another possible threat concerns the representativeness of our dataset.
-To mitigate this, we curated a large and diverse collection of 1,908 high-quality Java projects comprising 1.7M test cases, selected using multiple criteria to ensure that they reflect real-world development practices.
+To mitigate potential threats to dataset quality, we curated a large and diverse collection of 1,908 high-quality Java projects comprising 1.7M test cases, selected using multiple criteria to reflect real-world development practices.